Filter by Category:

 While we want students to use words sparingly when they write emails, we also want them to provide very specific details about their comment or question.

-- DON’T SAY: I need help with science.
+- DON’T WRITE: I need help with science.

-- SAY: I am confused about what is due for the science assignment posted for Tuesday.
+- DO WRITE: I am confused about what is due for the science assignment posted for Tuesday.

 In order to help students understand what is meant by specific details, consider using questions like these to illustrate the point.